 Elle can be contacted directly on 0429 931 164.

-Elle Davis is an Agricultural Scientist from Hobart, Tasmanian.
+Elle Davis is an Agricultural Scientist from Hobart, Tasmania.
 Elle has a keen passion for Tasmanian agriculture, agricultural advocacy and project management.
 She has held numerous positions across various agricultural sectors, most notably she has worked as a Policy Officer for the TFGA and a Soil Scientist/Environmental Consultant for GES.

 In addition, Elle is President of the Young Agricultural Professional Network (YAPN) of Tasmania.